 Kutralam, is a panchayat town located at an elevation of 167m in Tirunelveli district of Tamil Nadu.
 Kutralam is famous for the cascading waterfalls and for the medical properties of the water flowing through thick herbal forests.
 Kutralam Waterfalls is known as the “Spa of South India” due to the presence of multiple health resorts and also called as “Ooty for poor” due to its splendid climate.
-Climate will be fantastic during the monsoon season of South India falling between the months June and September.
+The weather is great during the monsoon season which falls between the months June and September.
 North East Monsoon sets over Tamil Nadu between October and December during which water flow is very high due to heavy rainfall.

 Kutralam is located in Tirunelveli district in the state Tamilnadu, India.
 Located on the Western Ghats, the surroundings are inundated with exquisite beauty.
 The Agasthiar malai (mountain), which is named after a sage, Agasthiar, adds beauty to the place.
 The nearby cities to Kutralam are Tenkasi (Kasi of South India), Madathara and Anchal.
 Kutralam Waterfalls is located 5km away from Sengottai, 6km from Tenkasi, 40km from Tirunelveli, 137km away from Kanniyakumari, 152km from Alleppey, 112km from Thiruvananthapuram and 640 km from Chennai.